AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

-# Active Context: Endpoint Security Enhancement
+# Active Context: Endpoint Security Enhancement (COMPLETED)

-## Current Task
+## Task Summary
-We are enhancing the security of the auth_service endpoints to ensure that:
+We have successfully enhanced the security of the auth_service endpoints to ensure that:
 1. Auth endpoints are properly restricted to verified users where appropriate
 2. Credit and Stripe routes are properly secured for internal access only

-## Implementation Status
+## Implementation Completed

 ### Security Models Implemented
 - **Public Endpoints**: Open access, no authentication required